superbenefit/WREEP-docs/token.md

 Community Members will be rewarded for their participation via the [$ENERGY token](token.md).
 Members can opt-in to receive these tokens, and earn them by taking a variety of actions within the community:

 * Attending monthly or bi-weekly events
-* Participating in the #wreep-community chat
+* Participating in the #wp-community chat
 * Sharing ideas for community events and new resources
 * Creating helpful resources and how-to's for the community
 * Hosting community events and facilitating collabs between members